Act of Grace Payments

 The act of grace power is found in section 33 of the Financial Management and Accountability Act 1997 .
 It allows the Finance Minister to authorise one-off or periodic payments.

-The act of grace power has been delegated to officials within the Department of Finance and Deregulation.
+The act of grace power has been delegated to officials within the Department of Finance.
 Policy guidelines for the act of grace mechanism are available in Finance Circular 2009/09: Discretionary Compensation and Waiver of Debt Mechanisms.

 Act of grace payments are discretionary.
 This means there is no situation which creates an automatic entitlement to a payment.
 They may be made by the Finance Minister or delegate when it is considered appropriate to do so because of special circumstances.